 We collaborate with local communities to conserve rainforests and build a future in which people and nature thrive.
 Together with partners at all levels, we tackle the threats driving the biodiversity and climate crises, and protect Cross River Gorillas and their habitats.
 Fewer than 300 individuals are left in the wild.

 The African Conservation Foundation (ACF) works to preserve Africa’s wild heritage by building local capacity for conservation.
 Our current programmes include field surveys, conservation, monitoring, training of local rangers, conservationists and educators, conducting environmental education for schoolchildren.

-The Cross River Gorilla Campaign is a collaborative effort to raise awareness and funds for the conservation of the Cross River gorilla, Africa’s most endangered great ape.
-The African Conservation Foundation (ACF) and the Environment and Rural Development Foundation (ERuDeF) have been at the forefront of conservation in Cameroon since 2004.
-Our work collectively and individually have led to the successful gazettement of several protected areas by the Government of Cameroon, including Tofala Hill Wildlife Sanctuary (2014) and a chain of community reserves, together forming a rainforest corridor.
+The Cross River Gorilla Programme is a collaborative effort to protect the Cross River gorilla, Africa’s most endangered great ape.
+We have been at the forefront of conservation in Cameroon since 2004.
+Our work collectively and individually have led to the successful gazettement of several protected areas by the Government of Cameroon, including Tofala Hill Wildlife Sanctuary (2014) and a chain of Community Forest Reserves, together forming a rainforest corridor.

 Join us in protecting the critically endangered Cross River Gorilla, along with other threatened species such as Nigeria-Cameroon Chimpanzees, African forest elephants, Drills, Mandrills, Preuss’s monkeys, and Forest Buffaloes, as well as a rich variety of bird and butterfly species, in the Cross River border region of Cameroon and Nigeria.

 By supporting our conservation efforts, you can help preserve the unique and precious ecosystem of this important biodiversity hotspot.